-details on the implementation of our multilevel modeling procedures).
-We included regressors for the following effects of interest: temperature (9 levels), site-specific repetition (3 levels), and site-nonspecific repetition (8 levels).
-Fig 1B illustrates the repetition regressors.
-The site-specific repetition regressor indicated whether the currently stimulated skin site was stimulated for the first, second, or third time.
-We reset the site-nonspecific repetition regressor at the beginning of each 8-trial series in order to orthogonalize the regressors coding for site-specific and site-nonspecific repetition.
-We modeled these effects as continuous regressors, with linear and guadratic effects.
+We conducted multi-level regression analyses on the pain ratings, using a customized version of Matlab's glmfit function (T.D.W.; glmfit_multilevel which is part of the Multilevel Mediation Toolbox, available at http://wagerlab.colorado.edu/tools; see 1, 30, for details on the implementation of our multi-level modeling procedures).
+We included regressors for the following effects of interest: "Temperature" (9 levels), "Site-specific repetition" (3 levels), and "Site-nonspecific repetition" (8 levels).
+Fig. 1B illustrates the repetition regressors.
+The Site-specific repetition regressor indicated whether the currently stimulated skin site was stimulated for first, second, or third time.
+We reset the Site-nonspecific repetition regressor at the beginning of each 8-trial series in order to orthogonalize the regressors coding for site-specific and -nonspecific repetition.
+We modeled these effects as continuous regressors, with linear and quadratic effects.
 To fully characterize the data, we also modeled the interactions between site-specific and site-nonspecific repetition.
 This resulted in a fully orthogonal set of regressors coding for site-specific repetition, site-nonspecific repetition, and their interactions.
 All regressors were centered, and all interaction regressors were calculated from centered variables.

-To assess the dependence of temporal pain dynamics on the current stimulation temperature, we modeled the interactions between each repetition effect and current stimulation temperature.
+To assess the dependence of temporal pain dynamics on the current stimulation temperature we modeled the interactions between each repetition effect and current stimulation temperature.
 To assess the effects of the previous stimulation temperature, we conducted additional analyses that included a regressor coding for the temperature of either the immediately preceding stimulus or the most recent stimulus applied to the same site as the current stimulation.

-After running the regression model including all above-mentioned regressors, we excluded the regressors that did not predict pain rating (Ps > .1) for our final regression model.
+After running the regression model including all above-mentioned regressors, we excluded the regressors that did not predict pain rating (ps > 0.1) for our final regression model.
 We report the final model's results, which are very similar to those from the initial full model.
-We further examined the nature of the significant interaction effects using repeated-measures analyses of variance.
+We further examined the nature of the significant interaction effects using repeated-measures ANOVAs.

-Dynamic Model
+Dynamic model

-The above-described regression analyses test for the presence of site-specific and site-nonspecific repetition effects on pain ratings, but do not inform about the underlying processes that give rise to these effects.
-To address this issue, we developed a dynamic model that characterizes the effects of past thermal stimuli on reported pain (Fig 2).
+The above-described regression analyses test for the presence of site-specific and -nonspecific repetition effects on pain ratings, but do not inform about the underlying processes that give rise to these effects.
+To address this issue, we developed a dynamic model that characterizes the effects of past thermal stimuli on reported pain (Fig. 2).
 The model was implemented in Matlab (R2012a; Mathworks, Natick, MA).
-We will first
+We will first provide a qualitative description of the model, followed by its algorithmic details.